earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 in over the next year?
 (If you both worked with the language and want to continue to do so, please check both boxes in that row.)

-A dreaded language is one people work with extensively in the current year but don't want to continue to use.
+A dreaded language is one you work with extensively in the current year but don't want to continue to use.
 A loved language you use extensively and wish to continue using.
-The results are interesting because they reflect the opinions of people who are using the language extensively.
+The results are interesting because they reflect the opinions of people who are using the languages extensively.
 There should be no I-heard-X-is-cool effect, where people rank highly things they don't use because they heard it is the new hotness.
 The inverse should also be true: People who put something on the **Dreaded** list are using it.
 They are not dreading a language because they heard it was complex, but because they have to work it and feel real pain.

 <div class="notice--warning notice--big">
 **The TOP 15 Dreaded Programming Languages:**